-Such dwelling types shall be permitted only within conservation residential development.

-Such dwelling types shall be permitted only within conservation residential development in the R-4 Zoning District, and within conservation and conventional residential development in the R-5 and R-6 Zoning Districts.

-However, tower-mounted wind energy facilities on residentially used or zoned parcels shall be permitted by right up to the height of: a) 45 feet on parcels less than 40,000 square feet, b) 75 feet on parcels 40,000 to 200,000 square feet, and c) 100 feet on parcels greater than 200,000 square feet.

-Such uses shall be allowed by right as accessory uses.

-A conditional use permit shall be required for outside storage of material or equipment in excess of 10% of the site.

-Agricultural education (accessory use to a principal agricultural use on sites of 200,000 sq. ft).

-Commentary: The inclusion of commercial activities may result in this use being considered an event of public interest and becoming subject to temporary use or conditional use provisions of this chapter.

-Accessory use ground-mounted solar energy systems of all sizes (small, medium, or large) shall be permitted in all zoning districts for those institutional, commercial, or industrial uses with campuses comprise of 5 acres or more.

-Small-scale solar energy systems are permitted as an accessory use in all residential zoning districts.
+- Such dwelling types shall be permitted only within conservation residential development. - Such dwelling types shall be permitted only within conservation residential development in the R-4 Zoning District, and within conservation and conventional residential development in the R-5 and R-6 Zoning Districts. - However, tower-mounted wind energy facilities on residentially used or zoned parcels shall be permitted by right up to the height of: a) 45 feet on parcels less than 40,000 square feet, b) 75 feet on parcels 40,000 to 200,000 square feet, and c) 100 feet on parcels greater than 200,000 square feet. - Such uses shall be allowed by right as accessory uses. - A conditional use permit shall be required for outside storage of material or equipment in excess of 10% of the site. - Agricultural education (accessory use to a principal agricultural use on sites of 200,000 sq. ft). - 7 Commentary: The inclusion of commercial activities may result in this use being considered an event of public interest and becoming subject to temporary use or conditional use provisions of this chapter. - 8 Accessory use ground-mounted solar energy systems of all sizes (small, medium, or large) shall be permitted in all zoning districts for those institutional, commercial, or industrial uses with campuses comprise of 5 acres or more. - 9 Accessory sSmall-scale solar energy systems that meet the exceptions of Section 151.113(U)(1)(c)1) shall not require a conditional use permit are permitted as an accessory use in all residential zoning districts.

-(Ord., § 6.2, passed 10-13-2009; Ord. passed - -; Ord.
-15-0701, passed 7-14-2015; Ord.
-19-1378, passed 9-10-2019)